NewValleyChurch/documentation-theme-jekyll/pages/hassio/home-assistant-change-log.md

 summary: A list of changes to HASSIO automation system.
 ---

+## 7-12-2018

+-	// Adjusted automations to handle the toe kick light strip in FOH.
+-	// Mounted NODEMCU Sensor logic board with Motion, Temperature, and Light Level sensor between the Sanctuary Stage display and the Exit sign.
+Power is provided by the same source as the TV.
+-	// Tested and adjusted the sensors.

 ## 7-7-2018
 - // Updated HASS.IO to latest version from 0.72.1 to 0.73.